-Unison is UA’s preamp modeling technology.
+It’s UA’s preamp modeling technology.

-Unlike many other interfaces, you can adjust the input impedance of your preamps to influence the tone of your recordings.
+Whether you’re aiming for a specific sound or want to experiment, through Unison you can adjust the input impedance of your preamps to influence the tone of your recordings.

 Overall, the Apollo Twin is an excellent choice for anyone looking for a high-quality audio interface with advanced preamp features.